 Problem #4: Lack of Accountability

 When accountability is low, members may delay tasks or shift blame.
-These challenges often happen in teams without regular check-ins or status updates.
+This issue often happens in teams without regular check-ins or status updates.

 Solution: